How Should A Suit Fit?

-The most common problem is a jacket shoulder that is too wide.
+The most common problem preventing a well fitted suit is a jacket shoulder that is too wide.
 When the wearer’s shoulder doesn’t fill out the jacket, you see the dreaded shoulder divot where the shoulder pad and sleeve cap meet but there’s nothing underneath to hold the shoulder’s shape.
 The jacket collapses in on itself, wrinkling into a shape that appears like a chunk of the jacket’s shoulder has been carved away (hence the name divot).

 Too narrow of a shoulder will cause the sleeve to pull the fabric across the top of your shoulder and rumple, further pulling the lapel out towards the shoulders.
 This won’t feel comfortable or look comfortable.

 On a properly fitted suit, the jacket’s collar, the lapel and the shirt collar should all come together at the wearer’s collarbone.